sertansenturk/tomato/README.md

 - **Symbolic Analysis:** score metadata extraction, score section extraction, score phrase segmentation, semiotic section and phrase analysis
 - **Joint Analysis:** score-informed tonic identification and tempo estimation, section linking, note-level audio-score alignment, predominant melody octave correction, note models, (usul tracking is coming soon)

-The aim of the toolbox is to allow the user to easily analyze large-scale audio recording and music score collections of Turkish-Ottoman makam music, using the state of the art methodologies specifically designed for the culture-specific characteristics of this tradition.
+The aim of the toolbox is to facilitate the analysis of large-scale audio recording and music score collections of Turkish-Ottoman makam music, using the state of the art methodologies specifically designed for the culture-specific characteristics of this tradition.
 The analysis results can then be further used for several tasks such as automatic content description, music discovery/recommendation and musicological analysis.

 If you are using **tomato** in your work, please cite the dissertation: